TeachersGodComplex/Printer_Priority-/README.md

 ## Description

-This program is coded in phyton and will allow the user to structure the usage off 3D-printors and be able to logg who is using the printer aswell as who's next in line.
+This program is coded in python and will allow the user to structure the usage off 3D-printors and be able to logg who is using the printer aswell as who's next in line.
 With this tool more people will find time to use the printers but it also makes it easy to trace back errors or broken parts to one person.

 ## Languages